 Easy Ways to Detect Air Leaks

-The most common leaks are from drafts that come through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also be found in less obvious spaces around your home.
-Use the suggestions below to conduct your own energy assessment.
+The most common leaks are from drafts coming through your windows or doors.
+These air leaks are generally easy to spot, but air leakage can also be found in less obvious spaces in your home.
+Use the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they clatter or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+Seal them with caulk or weather-stripping to take care of the leak.

 Next, walk around looking for cracks and gaps in the following areas: